calebjyang/AAConnect/README.md

 ## Deployment

 The app is configured for deployment on Vercel with automatic builds from the main branch.
+For native builds, use Capacitor.

 ---

-## Vercel Deployment
+## Vercel Deployment (Web)

 ### 1. Connect to Vercel
 - Go to [Vercel](https://vercel.com/) and import this repository.